sguo1129/https-github.com-USGS-EROS-espa-surface-reflectance/not-validated-prototype-l8_sr/README.md

   * ESPA raw binary and ESPA common libraries from ESPA product formatter and associated dependencies
   * XML2 library
   * Auxiliary data products
-    1. LADS Terra and Aqua CMG and CMA data
+    1. LAADS Terra and Aqua CMG and CMA data
     2. CMGDEM HDF file
     3. Various input files and model information provided with the L8SR auxiliary .tar.gz file

 ### Auxiliary Data Updates
 The baseline auxiliary files provided don't include the daily climate data.
-In order to generate or update the auxiliary files to the most recent day of year (actually the most current auxiliary files available will be 2-3 days prior to the current day of year do to the latency of the underlying LADS products) the user will want to run the updatelads.py script available in $PREFIX/bin.
+In order to generate or update the auxiliary files to the most recent day of year (actually the most current auxiliary files available will be 2-3 days prior to the current day of year do to the latency of the underlying LAADS products) the user will want to run the updatelads.py script available in $PREFIX/bin.
 This script can be run with the "--help" argument to print the usage information.
-In general the --quarterly argument will reprocess/update all the LADS data back to 2013.
-This is good to do every once in a while to make sure any updates to the LADS data products are captured.
-The --today command-line argument will process the LADS data for the most recent year.
+In general the --quarterly argument will reprocess/update all the LAADS data back to 2013.
+This is good to do every once in a while to make sure any updates to the LAADS data products are captured.
+The --today command-line argument will process the LAADS data for the most recent year.
 In general, it is suggested to run the script with --quarterly once a quarter.
 Then run the script with --today on a nightly basis.
 This should provide an up-to-date version of the auxiliary input data for L8SR.
 The easiest way to accomplish this is to set up a nightly and quarterly cron job.

 The updatelads script requires a username/password to access the ladssci.nascom.nasa.gov FTP site.
 The user will need to contact NASA Contractor/Scientist Sadashiva Devadiga <sadashiva.devadiga-1@nasa.gov> to obtain a username/password for the LAADS FTP site.
 In your email explain that you will be using this ftp access to obtain LAADS data for processing Landsat 8 products using the L8SR application provided by the USGS EROS.

-updatelads is currently set up to access ESPA_XMLRPC to obtain the ESPA LADS username/password.
+updatelads is currently set up to access ESPA_XMLRPC to obtain the ESPA LAADS username/password.
 That access will need to be commented out by the user and the user's specific username/password needs to be specified in the script for the username/password.

 The following code snippet is how best to handle the updatelads modification.
-The __init__ method in updatelads.py should look like the following, and then you will need to put your own LADS username and password in where it says {put your username/password here}.
+The __init__ method in updatelads.py should look like the following, and then you will need to put your own LAADS username and password in where it says {put your username/password here}.

 ```
     def __init__(self):